SchlagerKhan/eslint-config-schlagerkhan/README.md

 --

 Also, the VSCode Eslint Extension have some trouble with using the the monorepo as a eslint config for itself.
 Unclear why...

+--

+TODO: Add the shared config package again in order not to include e.g. babel-eslint in the ts config
+TODO: Check out the bundledDependencies and see if one can use this for the shared package